 Yes!
 Here’s why:

-Most of the hardy wildflower species used in mixes intended for ‘naturalizing’ (becoming established in the landscape as though it were a natural, native species) require winter chilling, and even freezing, to prepare them to germinate naturally in the late-Winter to very early Spring.
-By sowing Wildflower seed in the Fall and Winter, they are prepared by nature to germinate at the right time for your area.
+Most of the hardy wildflowers used in mixes intended for ‘naturalizing’ (becoming established in the landscape as though it were a natural, native species) require winter chilling, and even freezing, to prepare them to germinate naturally in the late-winter to very early spring.
+By sowing wildflower seeds in the fall and winter, they are prepared by nature to germinate at the right time for your area.

 5 Steps to Success with you Wildflowers: